Janaina-MJ/personal-blog/README.md

 # personal-blog
-Udacity - HTML and CSS only
+Udacity Project - Personal Blog Website HTML and CSS only